oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked
         -   if it has more than max_vfs running vms connected to its VFs the host is filtered out from the scheduling.
     -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.
+*   just on run vm the relevant VF will be created and configured with the network configuration values. (???)

 ##### migration

+*   scheduling the host- same as run vm.
+*   the network configuration values will be set on the VFs of the scheduled host before the migration takes place. (???)

 #### User Experience